Tomorrow 2

 "Tomorrow 2" is a song by American rappers GloRilla and Cardi B. It was released on September 23, 2022, as the third single from the former's debut extended play (EP) Anyways, Life's Great.
 It is a remix of the former's earlier song, "Tomorrow".

 "Tomorrow 2" peaked at number 9 on the Billboard Hot 100, marking GloRilla's first top ten hit and Cardi B's eleventh, and was certified 4× Platinum in the United States.

 Composition

+The original version of "Tomorrow" features piano chords and bass in the production.
+GloRilla raps in an aggressive manner, while lyrically she dismisses her detractors and raps about her good qualities, keeping her circle close but being "kinda ratchet still", as well as her status and standards with an optimistic tone.
 On the remix, Cardi B joins GloRilla to also target her haters and brags about being better than others.
 She acknowledges rapper Ice Spice by interpolating her song "Munch (Feelin' U)".

 Critical reception

 "Tomorrow 2" received universal acclaim from critics.
 Both Eddie Fu of Consequence and Tom Briehan of Stereogum praised the compatibility of GloRilla and Cardi B's collaboration.
 Breihan also called the latter's shoutout to Ice Spice to be "worth quoting".
 Mankaprr Conteh of Rolling Stone wrote, "While GloRilla's baddie quips can be pretty funny, Cardi B brings even more levity to the song with her characteristic humor."
 Andrew Unterberger of Billboard highlighted Cardi's verse in particular, calling it "her most vicious guest verse in years".

 "Tomorrow 2" was listed on numerous year-end lists for 2022, including that of HipHopDX, which listed the track as the Best Hip-Hop Collaboration of 2022 and noted that "there may not have been a more perfectly paired Hip Hop duo this year" than GloRilla and Cardi.
 "Tomorrow 2" was also featured on Rolling Stones and Billboards 100 Best Songs of 2022 lists, with it placing as the highest-listed song by a female rapper on the latter.